Crestview High School (Columbiana, Ohio)

 Crestview High School is a public high school near Columbiana, Ohio, United States.
-It is the only high school in the Crestview Local School District and serves nearby New Waterford as well as parts of surrounding Fairfield and Unity townships.
-Athletic teams compete as the Crestview Rebels in the Ohio High School Athletic Association as a member of the Mahoning Valley Athletic Conference.
+It is the only high school in the Crestview Local School District.
+Athletic teams are known as the Rebels in the Ohio High School Athletic Association as a member of the Mahoning Valley Athletic Conference.

 Academics

-According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 383 pupils in grades 9th through 12th, with 134 pupils eligible for a federal free or reduced-price lunch.
-The school employed 22.00 teachers, yielding a student–teacher ratio of 17.41.
 Crestview High School offers courses in the traditional American curriculum.
-Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.
+Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon As well as Mahoning County Career and Technical Center as either a part-time or full-time student.